-There's a prominent myth in the financial world that if you want to make more, you have to take on more risk.
-This likely stems from the long-term percentage returns of stocks versus bonds.
-Historically stocks have a higher return but are also more volatility than bonds.
-Bond offer lower returns, but bonds offer lower historic volatility than stocks.
-When considering this statement it would seem that you need to risk more to make more, but it's not true.
+This belief likely stems from long-term returns of stocks versus the returns from bonds.
+Historically stocks have a higher return but are also more volatile than bonds.
+Bonds offer lower returns, but also offer lower historic volatility than stocks.
+When considering this risk-reward statement, it would seem that you need more risk to make more profit, but it's not true for the day trader.

 The Mathematical Root of the Myth